 You travel to a lot of places for your job, what’s the biggest sustainability solution or ocean health problem you noticed?

 I am happy to see that steps are being taken by many organizations and governments to protect the ocean.
 It seems like awareness is growing but there is still a long way to go.
 The most frustrating thing I find is the number of cigarette butts that are on the ground and in the water around the world.
 This seems like a simple one to fix.
 We are talking a lot about straw usage and banning straws in many places to keep them out of the water.
 But no one purposely throws straws on the ground or in the water.
 Cigarette Butts, however, are thrown out of car windows and over the side of boats all the time.
 This drives me crazy.
 We have to make smokers realize that this is trash and should be discarded properly!

-How does your role as 11th Hour Racing ambassador fit in with your professional career, and how does it impact your personal life?
+How does your role as an 11th Hour Racing Ambassador fit in with your professional career, and how does it impact your personal life?

 What’s up next for you?